shmahmoudi/XamAppMaster/README.md

-Sample project with Xamarin forms, prism and bit framework.
+Sample project with Xamarin forms